-Chelsea DeVille was hired as the 10th head coach in the history of the Bemidji State women's basketball program June 5, 2015 and begins her second season in 2016-17.
+Chelsea DeVille was hired as the 10th head coach in the history of the Bemidji State women's basketball program June 5, 2015 and begins her third season in 2017-18.

 In her first season as head coach the Beavers finished with a 7-20 overall record and a 3-19 conference record.
 The team finished the season with a 7-8 record at home in the Bemidji State Gymnasium.
 DeVille's offense boasted the third highest three-point percentage in the conference when they shot .345 from behind the arc.
 One of the main contributors was juniot guard Aimee Pelzer who averaged 2.3 three-pointers per game and shot .399 from three.
 The women's basketball team had four players named to the 2015-16 Winter NSIC All-Academic Team.

 DeVille comes to Bemidji State after serving on the University of Sioux Falls women’s basketball coaching staff since 2009.
 Following a year as graduate assistant under head coach Travis Traphagen, she was promoted to assistant coach beginning with the 2010-11 season and served in that capacity until she was elevated to associate head coach following the 2013-14 campaign.